-The Office of AccessAbility Services provides accommodations and services to students with documented disabilities.
+The Office of AccessAbility Services (AAS) provides accommodations and services to students with documented disabilities.
 Students must self-identify as a student with a disability to AccessAbility Services to request accommodations.
 Categories of disability may include: learning, mobility, manual dexterity, visual, hearing, speech, psychological/emotional, chronic health and/or traumatic brain injury.
-Examples of accommodations may include extended time on exams, reduced distraction testing location, note-takers, scribes, audio books, book scanning, interpreters, assistive technology, housing accommodations and accessible furniture.
+Examples of accommodations may include extended time on exams, reduced distraction testing location, scribes, audio books, book scanning, interpreters, assistive technology, housing accommodations and accessible furniture.
 Services may include advocacy training, academic coaching, writing assistance and assistive technology training.
-For more information, see Frequently Asked Questions – General Topics or visit the web address listed above.
+For more information, visit the web address listed above.

 Old Main 203